olsner/rust-core/README.md

 For freestanding use, simply omit the `libc` configuration switch.

 LLVM will emit calls to `memcpy`, `memmove` and `memset`.
-The `support.rs` module provides these functions, and must be compiled with `rustc --lib --emit-llvm -passes inline` and then linked against the bytecode for the main module with `clang -flto -O2 main.bc support.bc`.
+The `support.rs` module provides these functions, and must be compiled with `rustc --crate-type=lib --emit=bc -C passes=inline` and then linked against the bytecode for the main module with `clang -flto -O2 main.bc support.bc`.

 The `inline` pass *must* be run separately to due to [issue #10116](https://github.com/mozilla/rust/issues/10116) or LLVM will